-Go Electric programs can help your business, organization, local government or Indigenous organization transition to electric vehicles.
+Go Electric programs can help your business, organization, local government or Indigenous organization transition to zero-emission vehicles.

 As of March 12, 2025, Tesla products are not eligible for any CleanBC rebates.
 If you purchased or have received pre-approval for your Tesla product before March 12, 2025, it can still qualify for rebates and will be processed as normal.